dongdongbh/dongdongbh.github.io/_posts/2019-01-28-create-website.md

    exit
    ~~~

-   sometimes, it will post `bundle: command not found`, I try many ways (e.g. add path), but it still not work, so I just replace bundle with exact path of the bundle found by `whereis bundle`.
+   Note: `#!/bin/bash ` is very important, it load full shell, and do not use `#!/bin/sh`, sh is a small shell, and it may not load  bundle to path.

    and run